jessepav/lacygoill-wiki-backup/shell/process.md

 ##
 # pidof, pgrep
+## To what is compared the argument of
+### pidof?

+The names of the executables which have been run to start the running processes.

+### pgrep?

+The names of the running processes.

+### pgrep -fl?

+The full command-lines which have been run to start the running processes.

+##
 ## How to get the *name* of
+### all processes started from a command-line containing 'firefox'?

+    $ pgrep -fl firefox
+             ││
+             │└ *l*ist the process name as well as the process ID └ matches 'firefox' against the *f*ull command-line

 ### a given process from its PID?

     $ ps o comm= -p PID